Id, Ego, and Superego

 Ideally, the ego works by reason, whereas the id is chaotic and unreasonable.

-The ego develops from the id during infancy.
 The ego’s goal is to satisfy the id’s demands in a safe and socially acceptable way.
-In contrast to the id, the ego follows the reality principle as it operates in both the conscious and unconscious mind.

-The ego operates according to the reality principle, working out realistic ways of satisfying the id’s demands, often compromising or postponing satisfaction to avoid negative consequences of society.
+The ego works out realistic ways to satisfy the id’s demands, often postponing satisfaction to avoid negative consequences.
+This principle operates in both the conscious and unconscious mind.

 healthy psyche